 Behind the Scenes: Colorado bread defines altitude adjustment

-In my previous column, we traveled together to Piemonte and New Orleans, exploring bread culture at two of my favorite restaurants.
-Now it's time to return to Colorado for crusty delights that await us.
-The first stop is in Denver, where we'll meet chef Frank Bonanno, one of Colorado's most successful and loved culinary entrepreneurs.
+Bread has it’s own culture, and Colorado offers crusty delights at high altitude.
+The first stop is in Denver, where we’ll meet chef Frank Bonanno, one of Colorado’s most successful and loved culinary entrepreneurs.

 Mile High Bread